suryanshmak/firechat-server/README.md

 # firechat-server

-Web server for Firechat written purely in Go.
+Web server for Firechat written in Go.